TravelEuropeSpain

 Day 6 – Porto

-There is plenty to see and do in Porto so get up early and have breakfast at a cafe by the riverfront.
+There is plenty to see and do in Porto, so get up early and have breakfast at a cafe by the riverfront.
 Take the cable car for some of the best views of the city and then cross the river on the Dom Luís I Bridge.
 Explore the old town of Porto and all its famous blue churches.
-After visiting the National Museum have a Francesinha for lunch which is a traditional sandwich served in beer sauce.
+After visiting the National Museum, have a Francesinha for lunch, which is a traditional sandwich served in beer sauce.
 It is a specialty that can mainly be found in Porto so the perfect way to immerse yourself in the local culture.

 In the afternoon buy tickets for a boat tour to take you around the river and enjoy Porto’s beauty.
 Afterwards, go to one of the famous port wine cellars for a wine tasting.
-Enjoy the sunset by the river in the popular Vila Nova de Gaia neighbourhood with a three-course meal served with port wine.
+Enjoy the sunset by the river in the popular Vila Nova de Gaia neighborhood with a three-course meal served with port wine.

 Day 7 – Lisbon